Rita-Okonkwo/BookTracker/README.md

 A book tracking application built using react.
 My first project in the Udacity React Nanodegree program

+# Things I learned and implemented

+- State management using the useState hook
+- Working with side effects using event handlers and the useEffect hook
+- Props destructuring
+- Routing
+- Typechecking of props using PropTypes

 ## Available Scripts

 In the project directory, you can run this command to install the project dependencies: